rolandholik/Quixote/Documentation/tsem.rst

 namespaces export the hardware aggregate value to the TMA for inclusion as the first event of the model maintained by the external TMA.

-The root security model extends each security state point into a PCR.
+The root security model extends each security state coefficient into a PCR.
 The default PCR is 11 but is configurable through the kernel configuration process.
 The use of a separate PCR from IMA allows hardware based TSEM measurements to coexist with IMA measurement values.
 This hardware measurement value is designed to allow